AldoSuba/docs.buf.build/docs/how-to/use-remote-packages.md

 ---
 id: use-remote-packages
-title: "Supercharge your project with Remote Packages"
+title: "Supercharge your project with remote packages"
 ---

 This guide will show you how to use Buf's Go Module Proxy to import Go/gRPC client and server stubs as you would for any